 Examining your load testing results

 Beginning with version 7.0, MarkLogic Server ships a Monitoring History dashboard, visible from any host in your cluster at port 8002/history.
-The Monitoring History dashboard will illustrate usage of resources such as CPU, RAM, disk I/O, etc... both at the cluster and individual host levels.
-The Monitoring History dashboard will also illustrate the occurance of read and write locks over time.
+The Monitoring History dashboard will illustrate the usage of resources such as CPU, RAM, disk I/O, etc... both at the cluster and individual host levels.
+The Monitoring History dashboard will also illustrate the occurrence of read and write locks over time.
 It's important to get a handle on both resource and lock usage in the course of your load test as both will limit the performance of your application - but the way to address those performance issues depends on which class of usage is most prevalent.

 Addressing hot spots

 By having a representative load test and closely examining your load testing results, you'll likely find hot spots or slow performing parts of your application.
 MarkLogic Server's Monitoring History allows you to correlate resource and lock usage over time against the workload being submitted by your load tests.
-Once you find a hot spot, it's worthwhile examining it more closely by either running those requests in isolation, or at larger scales.
+Once you find a hot spot, it's worthwhile examining it more closely by either running those requests in isolation or at larger scales.
 For example, you could run 4x and 16x the number of parallel requests, or 4x and 16x the number of inputs to an individual request - both of which will give you an idea of how the suspect requests scale in response to increased load.

 Once you've found a hot spot - what should you do about it?
 Well, that ultimately depends on the kind of usage you're seeing in your cluster's Monitoring History.
 If it's clear that your suspect requests are running into a resource bound (for example, 100% utilization of CPU/RAM/disk I/O/etc.), then you'll either need to provision more of that limiting resource (either through more machines, or more powerful machines, or both), or reduce the amount of load on the system provisioned as-is.
 It may also be possible to re-architect the suspect request to be more efficient with regard to its resource usage.

-Alternatively you may find that your system is not, in fact, seeing a resource bound - where it appears there are plenty of spare CPU cycles/free RAM/low amounts of disk I/O/etc. If you're seeing poor performance in that situation, it's almost always the case that you'll instead see large spikes in the number of read/write locks taken as the your suspect requests work through the system.
-Provisioning more hardware resources may help to some small degree in the presence of read/write locks, but what really needs to happen is the requests need to be re-architected to use as few locks as possible, and preferrably to run completely lock free.
+Alternatively, you may find that your system is not, in fact, seeing a resource bound - where it appears there are plenty of spare CPU cycles/free RAM/low amounts of disk I/O/etc. If you're seeing poor performance in that situation, it's almost always the case that you'll instead see large spikes in the number of read/write locks taken as your suspect requests work through the system.
+Provisioning more hardware resources may help to some small degree in the presence of read/write locks, but what really needs to happen is the requests need to be re-architected to use as few locks as possible, and preferably to run completely lock free.